Partner Lifecycle12 min read

 ❌ Recruiting Too Many Partners Too Fast

 Quality always beats quantity.
-It's better to have 5 highly-enabled, productive partners than 50 confused, inactive ones.
+It's better to have 5 highly-enabled, productive referral partners than 50 confused, inactive ones.

 ❌ Treating All Partners Equally